ashcross/tinypng-compress/docs/focus-history/phase03.5.md

   significant performance improvements for directory-based compression operations.
   Users will immediately benefit from faster processing times and more robust error handling without any changes to their existing workflows.

+  ## Task to resolve not deleting files after conversion

+  Fix Completed

+  The issue has been resolved.
+I modified the compressFile function in src/compression/index.js:63-69 to remove the original file after successful format conversion.

+  What was changed:
+  - Added conditional cleanup logic that runs only when format conversion occurs (options.convert && inputPath !== outputPath)
+  - Uses fs.unlink() to remove the original file after the converted file is successfully created
+  - Includes error handling with a warning message if cleanup fails

+  Now the behavior matches the expected flow:
+  - Pre-compression: ./images/file.jpg
+  - Post-compression: ./images/file.webp +
+  ./images/original/file.jpg (original removed from source)

+  The fix is safe because it only removes the original file when:
+  1. Format conversion was requested (options.convert)
+  2. The output path differs from input path (actual conversion occurred)
+  3. The backup and compression operations completed successfully